ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 Now imagine what this means for time, measured in seconds.
 At first, we'll be just fine.
 But just after the two-minute mark, interpolating between 128 and 256, we only go in steps of (256 - 128) / 1024, or 1/8 second accuracy.
 At five minutes we'll proceed in increments of 1/4, and so on.
 Anything relying on such results becomes quite choppy.

 This gloomy scenario only captures part of what's going on, of course.
 The time is actually maintained in Lua as a single-precision float, with a respectable 23-bit numerator.
 Furthermore, many shaders can get by with rather small values derived from the time, for example one built on a trigonometric function that only needs some low multiple of π.
 In these cases the shader can take a transformed result, such as `TrueTotalTime % X` or `sin(N * TrueTotalTime)`.

+Further details may be found on the [Numbers in Lua][guide.data.numbersInLua] guide.